Q: What job categories will I be qualified for with an AS degree in Counseling & Human Services?

 Q: How many credit hours are required to obtain this degree?

-A: The A.S. degrees in Counseling & Human Services is a 65 credit hour program.
+A: The AS in Counseling & Human Services is a 60 credit hour program.
 This includes specific courses in Counseling & Human Services, as well as general education and elective courses.

 Q: Is this program “user friendly” for students who are employed?

 A: Yes.
-Most of the courses taught in the Counseling & Human Services Program are scheduled in the evening, usually between 6:00 pm and 8:45 pm.
+Most of the courses taught in Counseling & Human Services are scheduled in the evening, usually between 6:00 pm and 8:45 pm.
+Many courses are also taught in the afternoon.
 The program is designed to meet the needs of the active adult learner.

 Q: What is practicum?

 A: Practicum is similar in nature to an internship.
 As a practicum student, you will be assigned to a local human services agency to complete no less than 200 clinical, supervised hours per semester.
+The program has agreements with over 30 diverse agencies in the greater Tampa area at which students may complete their practicums.
 Each student is required to complete three practicums in order to graduate from this program.

 Q: Can I do my practicum in the evening or on weekends?